tddpirate/androiddocker/README.md

 # androiddocker
 Android Studio in Docker container

-The repository was tested in Debian Jessie with Docker version 1.9.1, build a34a1d5 installed from https://apt.dockerproject.org/repo.
+The repository was tested in Debian Jessie with Docker version 1.10.1, build 9e83765 installed from https://apt.dockerproject.org/repo.

+## Installation
 1. Clone or unzip the repository into your computer.
 2. Download Android Studio for Linux from http://developer.android.com/sdk/index.html and save it somewhere.
-3. cd androiddocker/androiddocker
+3. `cd androiddocker/androiddocker`
-4. ./build_androidstudio_image.sh yourzipfilesdirectory/android-studio-ide-*-linux.zip
+4. `./build_androidstudio_image.sh yourzipfilesdirectory/android-studio-ide-*-linux.zip`
+5. The script auto-detects your uid/gid and the gids of `video` and `kvm` in your host system.
+You have the option of selecting different uid/gid for the developer.

-When the image build completes, a container is started from it and it starts the Android Studio environment.
+6. When the image build completes, a container is started from it and it starts the Android Studio environment.

+## After installation
-When you exit the Android Studio, the container stops execution.
+* When you exit the Android Studio, the container stops execution.
-You can restart the container with androiddocker/start_androidstudio.sh
+* You can restart the container with `androiddocker/start_androidstudio.sh`

-If the Android Studio does not work properly, check the gid of the kvm group on your PC.
-The Dockerfile assumes that it is 142.
-Check also the gid of the video group on your PC and inside the container.
-The Dockerfile assumes that they are the same.
+## Design considrations
+* The containers created from the image, built from the scripts in this repository, are meant to run only on the same machine on which the image was built.
+This is contrary to the general Docker philosophy.
+* The image was designed to access the Android Studio and your project files from mounted host system directories, rather than keep them inside it.
+This way, you can upgrade the Android Studio without having to freeze the image, and use your favorite editor to edit your project files from the host system.

+## Acknowledgements
+Thanks to [@opyate](https://github.com/opyate) for his work on testing the scripts and giving feedback.